Cool Me Down (Margaret song): Live performances and other usage

 Margaret performed the song for the first time on 26 February 2016 on Świat się kręci.
-Her performance received mixed reviews, with much criticism towards her voice; she was reported to had been ill that day.
+Her performance received mixed reviews, with much criticism towards her voice; she was reported to have been ill that day.
 She promoted the single extensively in Poland throughout 2016 with numerous live performances, including on Dancing with the Stars: Taniec z gwiazdami, at Eska Music Awards, and at Polsat SuperHit Festival.
 To promote the single in Sweden, she played shows during July and August 2016, including televised performances on Sommarkrysset ("Summercross"), Lotta på Liseberg ("Lotta at Liseberg") and during Rockbjörnen ("The Rock Bear") awards ceremony.
 "Cool Me Down" was also included on the set list of Margaret's 2019 Gaja Hornby Tour.
 A live recording of the song from Margaret's MTV Unplugged concert special was released on its accompanying live album in 2023.

 In 2016, Liam "Liamoo" Cacatian covered "Cool Me Down" on the 12th season of Sweden's version of Idol.
 That November, Jenifer Brening released "Party Shore".
 The song draws many similarities to "Cool Me Down", which prompted some fans to make plagiarism accusations against Brening on social media.
 "Cool Me Down" was also covered by Ola Leśniewicz, Ewa Novel and Sybilla Sobczyk during "battles" round in season seven of The Voice of Poland (2016), and by Magdalena Janicka during blind auditions of the show's eighth season (2017).
 The song was used in the third episode of season one of the American drama TV series Famous in Love.
 In 2018, Adriana Kalska performed it on season 10 of Twoja twarz brzmi znajomo (Polish version of Your Face Sounds Familiar) recreating its music video.